 7. Harm yourself

 Hurting yourself in any way is not a solution.
 Refer back to point number 2 – you are not to blame for the fact you are experiencing bullying, do not hold yourself responsible or take feelings of frustration or anger out on yourself.
-If you feel inclined to hurt yourself in any way please seek support immediately from a GP, therapist or counselor.
+If you feel inclined to hurt yourself in any way please seek support immediately from a GP, therapist or counsellor.
 You can also read our alternatives to self-harm and contact us for advice/support here.